yofabronecoforo/C6EGHV/README.md

 * [ ** ] Requires the Gathering Storm expansion.

 Minimum-turn requirements have been set to 0 for all __defined__ rewards, meaning that all such rewards will be available from turn 1 on.

-There is a known issue where receiving the "2 free civics" reward prior to unlocking the Code of Laws civic results in only receiving 1 free civic, which will be Code of Laws.
+- There is a known issue where receiving the "2 free civics" reward prior to unlocking the Code of Laws civic results in only receiving 1 free civic, which will be Code of Laws.
 As this is only really a problem during turns 1-20, I am currently inclined to leave it alone.

 The "grant catapult" reward currently does not work if the Player does not possess the prerequisite technology.
 This is weird, because none of the other specific individual unit rewards have a similar limitation.

 The Villager Secrets reward can only be awarded to a Player a certain number of times before becoming useless.
-If this reward is received, and this limit has been reached for the Player, a new reward will be randomly seleted instead.
+When this reward is received, and this limit has been reached for the Player, then unless this reward is the only enabled reward, a new reward will be randomly seleted instead.
+If it IS the only enabled reward, then instead nothing will happen.
+See below for further details.

 The unit Ability rewards apply to any valid unit(s) in formation with the popping unit, as well as the popping unit.
-These rewards apply to each valid unit up to one time for the lifetime of each unit.
-For example, a Builder or Settler can and will receive increased movement once, but not additional combat strength.
+These rewards apply to each valid unit up to one time for the lifetime of that unit.
+For example, a Builder, Missionary, or Great Person can and will receive increased movement once, but not additional combat strength.
+Currently, the end result of this is that nothing will happen when an Ability reward is received and all valid unit(s) have already received the ability.

 Units provided by Military type rewards will be Era-specific; units provided by (Anti) Cavalry and Support type rewards will not.

-Most of the other new rewards above are self-explanatory.
+Most of the other new and existing rewards above are self-explanatory.
 The various Hostile Villagers and Villager Secrets rewards will be described in detail further below.

 ## Bonus Rewards
 Provides a dropdown menu for selecting the total number of potential reward(s) to receive from each Goody Hut.
 At the default setting of 1, nothing changes.
-With any of the "up to X" settings, X total rewards will be received from each Goody Hut, with any additional rewards beyond the first randomly selected using a hokey custom method.
+With any of the "up to X" settings, X total rewards will be received from each Goody Hut, with any additional rewards beyond the first randomly selected from the pool of enabled rewards using a hokey custom method.
 In certain circumstances, fewer than X rewards will be received; these include:
 - When any Hostile Villagers reward is selected as a reward, whether it's the first or a bonus reward.
 When this happens, it will be the last reward granted by this Goody Hut; if it is the first reward, it will be the only reward.

+Any received bonus reward will generate an ingame panel notification with details about the received reward.
+These notifications use one of the built-in "user-defined" types, so the icon used is subject to frequent change, as the game itself cannot seem to consistently use the same icon.

 ## Equalized Reward Chances
 Provides a checkbox option which, when enabled, assigns every enabled reward in a category an equal share of that category's Weight.
-This results in all enabled rewards having a roughly equal chance of being selected.
+This results in most enabled rewards having a roughly equal chance of being selected.
+When all available rewards are enabled in Gathering Storm, these chances are roughly as follows:
+- 5.89% meteor strike or villager secrets type
+- 1.96% specific (anti) cavalry or military reward (5.89% for each type)
+- 1.47% all other specific rewards (5.89% for each parent type)

+These values will be different for different rulesets and/or amounts of enabled rewards, but will still ultimately be fairly close together.

 ## Hostile Villagers
 Except for the meteor strike in Gathering Storm, whenever a reward is earned from a Goody Hut, there is a chance that some of the villagers will be displeased that their tribe treated with outsiders.
 This chance fluctuates based on several factors: